-9.5.
+10.5.
 The Naruse hook-length formula.
-In lieu of a summary, the NHLF has both SSYT and RPP q-analogue, both of which have a bijective proof.
-It has a combinatorial proof (via the RPP q-analogue and combinatorics of excited and pleasant diagrams), but no direct bijective proof.
-It is also a summation over a set $\mathcal{E}(\lambda/\mu)$ which is easy to compute (Corollary 3.7).
+In lieu of a summary, the NHLF has both SSYT and RPP q-analogue, both of which have a bijective proof.3 It has a combinatorial proof (via the RPP q-analogue and combinatorics of excited and pleasant diagrams), but no direct bijective proof.
+It is also a summation over a set $\mathcal{E}(\lambda/\mu)$ which is easy to compute (Corollary 3.8).
 As a bonus it has common generalization with Stanley and Gansner's trace formulas (see §1.5).
+More curiously, it gives explicit combinatorial formulas for the thick strip cases (see §1.6 and §11.9).